Leon-AW/CNN-Competition/Readme.md

 ## Run the CNN Example training script

-To run the MNIST example `mnist.py` model training, make sure you set up and activated your virtual environment.
+To run the CNN example `train.py` model training, make sure you set up and activated your virtual environment.
 Then you can run

 ```sh